AWS IAM Best Practices – Least Privilege & MFA

 • Enable a strong password policy to define password requirements forcing users to create passwords with requirements like at least one capital letter, one number, and how frequently it should be rotated.

-• For extra security, Enable MultiFactor Authentication (MFA) for privileged IAM users, who are allowed access to sensitive resources or APIs.
+• Enable MultiFactor Authentication (MFA) for all IAM users, especially those with privileged access to sensitive resources or APIs.

-• Use roles for workloads instead of creating IAM user and hardcoding the credentials which can compromise the access and are also hard to rotate.
+• Use roles for workloads instead of creating IAM users and hardcoding the credentials which can compromise the access and are also hard to rotate.

 • Roles have specific permissions and do not have a permanent set of credentials.